Duggz0r/New-Starter-Basic/README.md

 Create a mini website utilising PHP, ajax, JavaScript and/or jQuery, HTML and SCSS/SASS/CSS:
 - PHP will be used to process the JSON files.
 - Ajax will be used to fetch the processed data from the PHP file
-- JavaScript and/or jQuery will be used to render the data to the &lt;main&gt; tag, replacing its contents
+- JavaScript and/or jQuery will be used to render the data to the `<main>` tag, replacing its contents
 - HTML will be used as the data structure

 ## Design
 - Using the provided design style the pages with SCSS/SASS/CSS

+---
+---

 # Pages
 ## Home
 Create a page listing the 10 most popular, published posts.
 The design/layout has been provided.